Monkton in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 with all the prerogatives of a manorial court

 wife of Thomas Brerewood the Younger

 Erected 1962 by The Descendants of Lords of Maryland Manors.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-A different marker also named My Lady’s Manor (approx. 0.4 miles away); St. James’s (approx. 0.6 miles away); My Lady's Manor 10,000 Acres (approx. 0.6 miles away); Clynmalira (approx. 2˝ miles away); “Quinn” (approx. Ladew Topiary Gardens (approx. 3.2 miles away); Phoenix (approx. 3.7 miles away); Sparks (approx. 4 miles away).
+A different marker also named My Lady’s Manor (approx. 0.4 miles away); St. James’s (approx. 0.6 miles away); My Lady's Manor 10,000 Acres (approx. 0.6 miles away); Clynmalira “Quinn” (approx. 3.2 miles away); Ladew Topiary Gardens and Pleasant Valley House (approx. 3.2 miles away); Phoenix (approx. 3.7 miles away); Sparks (approx. 4 miles away).
 Touch for a list and map of all markers in Monkton.

 Categories. • Colonial Era • Notable Places •